UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-Consistent with previous UT description practices, we use commas rather periods to indicate enumeration of an object within a string.
+Consistent with previous UT description practices, we use commas rather than periods to indicate enumeration of an object within a string.

 XPath